franciscofsales/winston-sentry-log/README.md

 Winston logging levels are mapped by default to Sentry's acceptable levels.

-These defaults are set as `options.levelsMap' and are:
+These defaults are set as `options.levelsMap` and are:

 ```js
 {